Participation is the heart of #DigPINS. Yes there is content, but the learning community does not function without participation.

 Backchannel to Public

 #DigPINS also blends the range of public context in which participants work over public and more closed spaces.
 This simply means that some online environments will be more open and public than others.
 For example posting to the blog is an open and public space that can be viewed by anyone with the URL while communications in Slack are invite only.
-Our SNC cohort will have our own Slack and our partners at Davidson and Kenyon will also have their own backchannels.
+Our SNC cohort will have our own Slack channel and our partner cohorts will also have their own backchannels.
 Additionally, Slack provides a place for one to one communication between individuals – direct message.

 Heutagogy: Self-directed learning